MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 ## Overview
 It's easy to get started programming against the Common Data Service (CDS) using Azure Functions.
 This topic walks you through getting a CDS Azure Function up and running.

-There are four key steps:
+There are five key steps:

 1. **CDS database acquisition through PowerApps**.
 The Common Data Service is currently only available through PowerApps.
 You need to get access to a PowerApps environment and ensure it contains a CDS database.
 This allows you to configure the SDK to access that database.
 1. **Application registration in Azure AD**.
 To give your Azure function access to the Common Data Service, you need to register a few applications in Azure AD.
 This allows you to establish an identity for your applications and specify the permission levels they needs in order to access the CDS APIs.
-1. **Console project creation and configuration**.
+1. **Azure Function creation and configuration**.
 The CDS C# SDK is delivered as part of a NuGet package.
 You need to apply this package to you new console app.
 This will add all assembly references needed to start programming against CDS.
 You would also add configuration values obtained from previous steps to the app.config, which will allow the SDK to function properly.
+1. **Console client app creation and configuration**.
-1. **Programming and running your CDS application**.
-At this point, you can program against the CDS APIs.
-You can then run and debug your application like you would with any other .NET application.
+1. **Programming and running your CDS Azure Function**.
+At this point, you can use the Azure Function to program against the CDS APIs.
+You can then run and debug your function by making HTTP calls from the client console app like you would with any other Azure Function.

 # CDS database acquisition through PowerApps